issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

-   ``S``, "Magnituide of the local spin", Real, 0.5 ``Jx``, "The x component of the exchange interaction J", Real or a list of Real, 1.0 ``Jy``, "The y component of the exchange interaction J", Real or a list of Real, 1.0 ``Jz``,"The z component of the exchange interaction J", Real or a list of Real, 1.0, Real or a list of Real, 1.0 ``BQ``, "Biquadratic interaction B", Real or a list of Real, 0.0 ``h``, "longitudinal magnetic field h", Real, 0.0 ``G``, "Transverse magnetic field
+   ``S``, "Magnituide of the local spin", Real, 0.5 ``Jx``, "The x component of the exchange interaction J", Real or a list of Real, 1.0 ``Jy``, "The y component of the exchange interaction J", Real or a list of Real, 1.0 ``Jz``,"The z component of the exchange interaction J", Real or a list of Real, 1.0 ``BQ``, "Biquadratic interaction B", Real or a list of Real, 0.0 ``h``, "longitudinal magnetic field h", Real, 0.0 ``G``, "Transverse magnetic field